chrislabarge/chrislabarge.github.io/_posts/2015-03-16-nightcrawler.md

 ##Plot
-After capturing some very amateur video, Louis stumbles into the editing room of executive producer Nina Romina's (Renee Russo) news station, attempting to sell his footage.
+After capturing some very amateur video, Louis stumbles into the editing room of executive producer Nina Romina's ([Rene Russo](http://www.imdb.com/name/nm0000623/)) news station, attempting to sell his footage.
 Let's just say he THRIVES in the environment.

 He quickly evolves from an amateur to a professional free-lance video journalist in no time at all.